Cray-HPE/docs-csm/upgrade/Stage_2.md

 ### Stop typescript on `ncn-m002`

-Stop any typescripts that were started during this stage on `ncn-m002`.
+For any typescripts that were started during this stage on `ncn-m002`, stop them with the `exit` command.

 ## Stage completed